Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 In a similar line, sharp uniform estimates have also been obtained for Dirichlet eigenvalues $\lambda_k(\sigma)$ of the conductivity operator

 for coefficients $\sigma$ normalized simultaneously by the above $L^p$ and uniform restrictions with constants $\kappa_1, \kappa_2 > 0$, see \cite{Ba, CL, EKo, Tr} for some developments.

 On the other hand, relatively little is known about spectral optimization dealing with a broader set ${\cal E}(\Omega)$ of linear and nonlinear elliptic operators in any dimension $n$.
-We present here a comprehensive theory for the general class of homogeneous anisotropic elliptic operators in dimension $n = 2$.
-We develop an appropriate framework in which the questions \ref{itemA} and \ref{itemB} are solved for quite general membranes $\Omega$.
-Part of the solution requires a very fine analysis of fundamental frequencies associated to operators with maximum degeneracy.
-The strength of our results allows us to give a simple proof of the well-known maximization conjecture, which states that the supremum of all fundamental frequencies of the $p$-laplacian over fixed-area membranes is infinite and is so far open for any $p \neq 2$.
-The first inequality in \eqref{SSE} will become precisely the isoanisotropic counterpart of the Faber-Krahn isoperimetric inequality \eqref{FK1}.
-Our results are complete in the sense that all optimal constants and extreme operators are exhibited explicitly.
-This paper is the first that aims to establish a satisfactory optimization theory within the proposed program \ref{itemA} and \ref{itemB}.
-In higher dimensions the picture changes drastically and new shape phenomena arise, we refer to the work \cite{HM} in progress.
+We develop a comprehensive theory in dimension $n = 2$ for the general class of homogeneous anisotropic elliptic operators.
+The questions \ref{itemA} and \ref{itemB} are completely solved for fairly general membranes $\Omega$ by means of an appropriate optimization framework.
+Part of the solution requires a fine analysis of fundamental frequencies associated to operators with maximum degeneracy.
+The strength of our results allows us to give a simple proof of the well-known maximization conjecture, open for any $p \neq 2$, which states that the supremum of all fundamental frequencies of the $p$-Laplacian over fixed area membranes is infinite.
+In this new context, the first inequality in \eqref{SSE} represents the isoanisotropic counterpart of the Faber-Krahn isoperimetric inequality \eqref{FK1} in the plane.
+The results obtained here are quite complete in the sense that all optimal constants and extremal operators are exhibit explicitly.

+This paper is the first that aims to establish a satisfactory optimization theory in dimension 2 within the proposed program \ref{itemA} and \ref{itemB}.
+The picture changes drastically in higher dimensions and new shape phenomena arise, we refer to the work \cite{HM} that is currently underway.